I Want To...

 Intra-arterial Chemotherapy for the Treatment of Progressive Diffuse Intrinsic Pontine Gliomas

-Please be advised that while other intra-arterial delivery methods may be offered for this disease, this particular trial is only available at Johns Hopkins.
+Please be advised that while other intra-arterial delivery methods may be offered for this disease, this particular trial was only available at Johns Hopkins.

 Our interdisciplinary team consists of Monica Pearl, M.D., an interventional neuroradiologist who performs the procedure, Kenneth Cohen, M.D. and Eric Raabe, M.D., from the Department of Pediatric Oncology and Stephanie Terezakis, M.D. from the Department of Radiation Oncology.